barkokOmar/barkokOmar/README.md

 - 👋 Hi, I’m @barkokOmar
 - 👀 I’m interested in computer science
-- 🌱 I’m currently learning computer programming : c, java, python
+- 🌱 I’m currently learning computer programming : c, java, python, ocaml, SQL
-- 💞️ I’m looking to collaborate on school projects
+- 💞️ I’m looking for a better way of collaborating with people on school projects
 - 📫 How to reach me barkokomar@gmail.com

 <!---